Your audience craves variety, and you can reach more of them, more effectively, when you mix up your content medium and delivery.

-For the purpose of this article, I’ve separated our list of different types of content marketing into four main categories: written, visual, video and audio.
+For the purpose of this article, I’ve created a collection of different types of content and split them into four main categories: written, visual, video and audio.

 52 Different Types of Content Marketing

 From opinion to diary style entries, blog posts are consistent forms of written content that gain followers and return visitors.
 Build stories into you content and you’ll see your blog go from strength to strength.

 Check out our blog t0 get a few ideas!

 It’s not easy to stay ahead of the media, but you can keep yourself up-to-date with all the announcements from the biggest players in your industry.

 A large percentage of our audience use Facebook as a marketing and advertising tool, so I check Facebook’s official newsroom for updates every day.
 This strategy has led to us breaking news from Facebook and gaining traffic before the majority of other blogs in our niche.